3mcd/byda/README.md

 You can pass a callback to the `byda()` function as the second parameter.
 The function will be executed with two parameters: `elements` and `data`.

-`elements` is an object that contains all of the byda elements on the page (including inside of newly loaded content) organized by name into arrays.
+`elements` is an object that contains all of the byda elements on the page (including inside of newly loaded content) organized by name into arrays called collections.

 ```javascript
 byda('path/to/file.html', function(elements) {
 	elements.subtitle.innerHTML = 'Subtitle value set with JavaScript!';
 });
 ```

+Collections currently only have one method, `set()`, which will set the innerHTML of all elements in the collection to a specified string.

 `data` is an object that contains any json you want to load when calling `byda()`.